IndraGunawan/symfony-docs/http_client.rst

 ~~~~~~~~~~~~~~~~~~~~~

 This component can make HTTP requests using native PHP streams and the
-``amphp/http-client`` and cURL libraries.
-Although they are interchangeable and
+``amphp/http-client`` (version 5.3.2 or higher) and cURL libraries.
+Although they
-provide the same features, including concurrent requests, HTTP/2 is only supported
+are interchangeable and provide the same features, including concurrent requests,
-when using cURL or ``amphp/http-client``.
+HTTP/2 is only supported when using cURL or ``amphp/http-client``.

+.. versionadded:: 8.0

+    Symfony started requiring ``amphp/http-client`` version 5.3.2 or higher in Symfony 8.0.

 .. note::